+I note the lack of preparation by the Opposition in relation to this legislation.
 The Gaming Machines Amendment Bill 2008 contains a range of amendments to the Gaming Machines Act.
 The amendments seek to achieve a number of aims: to continue to implement appropriate harm minimisation and responsible gambling requirements and to refine existing requirements; to provide greater certainty for industry and to introduce some simplification in the administrative processes; to increase integrity and compliance within the gaming industry; to cut red tape; and to provide clarification and machinery changes to allow the Act to operate more effectively and efficiently.

-When the Gaming Machines Act came into force, as it introduced a new regulatory framework for the operation of gaming machines in New South Wales, it included a requirement for a five-year review of the Act to ensure that the objectives of the Act remain valid and that the Act is operating appropriately and effectively.
+When the Gaming Machines Act came into force, as it introduced a new regulatory framework for the operation of gaming machines in New South Wales it included a requirement for a fiveyear review of the Act to ensure that the objectives of the Act remain valid and that the Act is operating appropriately and effectively.
 This review process was undertaken in 2007.
-Extensive consultation was undertaken with industry participants, community groups, problem gambling counselling services and individuals, and a report was tabled in Parliament in December 2007.
-The report found that the policy objectives of the Act remain valid but a number of amendments could be made to improve the operation and effectiveness of the Act.
-The bill before the House contains these recommended amendments.
-A great deal of time has been spent ensuring that each of the amendments will achieve the intended outcome and will enhance the operation of the Act and will further improve the regulatory environment of gaming machine operation in New South Wales.
+Extensive consultation was undertaken with industry participants, community groups, problem gambling counselling services and individuals.
+A report was tabled in Parliament in December 2007.
+The report found that the policy objectives of the Act remain valid, but a number of amendments could be made to improve the operation and effectiveness of the Act.
+The bill contains these recommended amendments.
+A great deal of time has been spent ensuring that each of the amendments will achieve the intended outcome, will enhance the operation of the Act, and will further improve the regulatory environment of gaming machine operation in New South Wales.

-This bill introduces a number of additional and significant harm minimisation and responsible gambling requirements.
-First, the bill reduces the statewide gaming machine cap by 5,000.
+The bill introduces a number of additional and significant harm minimisation and responsible gambling requirements.
+Firstly, the bill reduces the statewide gaming machine cap by 5,000.
 The cap will be reduced from 104,000 to 99,000.
-This means that there are 5,000 fewer gaming machine entitlements available for hotels and clubs to operate than there were six years ago.
-The entitlements for those 5,000 machines have been permanently removed from operation, which means that that number of machines will never be able to operate in New South Wales gaming venues again.
+This means that there are 5,000 fewer gaming machine entitlements available for operation by hotels and clubs than there were six years ago.
+The entitlements for these 5,000 machines have been permanently removed from operation, which means that this number of machines never again will be able to operate in New South Wales gaming venues.
 This reduction is just the beginning.
 The Act provides that the cap will be further reduced at least once every five years.
 The Government is committed to an ongoing reduction in gaming machine numbers in New South Wales.

-Another significant harm minimisation initiative included in the bill is prohibiting cash withdrawals from credit cards through ATM and EFTPOS facilities in gaming venues.
+Another significant harm minimisation initiative included in the bill is a prohibition on cash withdrawals from credit card accounts via ATM and EFTPOS facilities in gaming venues.
 This further strengthens the already significant restrictions in place on providing credit for gambling in hotels and registered clubs.
-Another key responsible gambling initiative included in the bill is giving the Director of Liquor and Gaming power to require a venue to take action if gaming machines are located in a way that would inappropriately advertise or attract the attention of people outside the venue.
-It is not considered appropriate that a venue be able to circumvent the strict prohibitions on gaming machine signage and advertising by using the placement of gaming machines to attract attention to their availability to people outside the venue; this may include machines being both seen and heard.
-I note that the decisions by the director are subject to administrative review by the Casino, Liquor and Gaming Control Authority, and publicly available guidelines will be available to give guidance on what is inappropriate.
+Another key responsible gambling initiative included in the bill gives the Director of Liquor and Gaming power to require a venue to take action if gaming machines are located in a way that would inappropriately advertise or attract the attention of people outside the venue.
+It is not considered appropriate that a venue be able to circumvent the strict prohibitions on gaming machine signage and advertising by using the placement of gaming machines, where they may be both seen and heard, to attract attention to their availability to people outside the venue.
+I note that the decisions by the director are to be subject to administrative review by the Casino, Liquor and Gaming Control Authority, and that publicly available guidelines will be available to give some guidance on what is and is not considered inappropriate.